fish-shell/fish-shell/sphinx_doc_src/index.rst

 When the cursor is over a parenthesis or a quote, ``fish`` also highlights its matching quote or parenthesis.

-To customize the syntax highlighting, you can set the environment variables listed in the <a href='index.html#variables-color'>Variables for changing highlighting colors</a> section.
+To customize the syntax highlighting, you can set the environment variables listed in the `Variables for changing highlighting colors <index.html#variables-color>`_ section.

 .. _title: